elicia4/linux_notes/basics/man.md

 To scroll down and up, use the `Up` and `Down` arrows. `PgUp` and `PgDn` buttons are supported as well.
 The man pages are quite extensive.

-People don't usually memorize all of the options of the commands they use, they use man pages and the Internet.
+People don't usually memorize all the options of the commands they use, they use man pages and the Internet.
 When you can't remember some command option, use `man`.
 Press `q` to quit.